necusjz/p/_posts/Design-a-Rate-Limiter.md

 Cloud microservices [4] have become widely popular and rate limiting is usually implemented within a component called API gateway.
 API gateway is a fully managed service that supports rate limiting, SSL termination, authentication, IP whitelisting, servicing static content, etc. For now, we only need to know that the API gateway is a middleware that supports rate limiting.

-While designing a rate limiter, an important question to ask ourselves is: Where should the rater limiter be implemented, on the server-side or in a gateway?
+While designing a rate limiter, an important question to ask ourselves is: Where should the rate limiter be implemented, on the server-side or in a gateway?
 There is no absolute answer.
 It depends on your company’s current technology stack, engineering resources, priorities, goals, etc. Here are a few general guidelines:
 - Evaluate your current technology stack, such as programming language, cache service, etc. Make sure your current programming language is efficient to implement rate limiting on the server-side.
 - Identify the rate limiting algorithm that fits your business needs.
 When you implement everything on the server-side, you have full control of the algorithm.
 However, your choice might be limited if you use a third-party gateway.
 - If you have already used microservice architecture and included an API gateway in the design to perform authentication, IP whitelisting, etc., you may add a rate limiter to the API gateway.